TianhaoShi2001/TOIS_PIF/README.md

 # Repository Overview

-This repository includes the implementation of Progressive Influence Functions (PIF), along with a detailed data preprocessing pipeline.
+This repository includes the implementation of Filtering LLM-Synthesized Data for Cold-Start Recommendation: A Progressive Influence Function Approach (PIF), along with a detailed data preprocessing pipeline.
 Below is a detailed overview of the repository's key functionalities and files.

 ---